 Matches

-Matches are one of the most important parts to your emergency prep supplies.
-Sure, you probably have some at home, but have you really stored enough?
-The match is the fire starter of fire starters.
-For emergency-use purposes, they light candles, firewood, a barbecue, canned heat, ignite a gas stove when the electricity goes out, denatured alcohol, InstaFire, lamp oil, solid fuel tablets, coal, charcoal, pinecones and other yard debris, etc. All to cook your food and keep you warm.
+Matches are one of the most important parts of your emergency prep supplies.
+Sure, you probably have some at home, but have you stored enough for a prolonged emergency?
+The match is the quintessential fire starter.
+For emergency use, matches help you ignite candles, firewood, barbecues, gas stoves, denatured alcohol, InstaFire, lamp oil, solid fuel tablets, and more - providing the initial spark needed to start a fire for cooking and warmth.

 Matchbook